CCOMJHC/WIBL/wibl-python/README.md

 conda env create -f environment.yml
 ```

+> To update an existing environment, download or `git pull` the latest `wibl-python` code and then
+> run `conda update -n wibl-python -f environment.yml`.

 Then, each time you want to use `wibl-python` activate the environment as follows:
 ```
 conda activate wibl-python